schedule details

 8:40 AM Welcome to Country

-Minister for Women, Minister for the Prevention of Family and Domestic Violence, Minister for Corrections
+Minister for the Prevention of Family and Sexual Violence and for Children

 Chief Executive Officer